International Foundation Programme - Computing

 The International Foundation Programme in Computing is ideal if you are looking to study a computing-related undergraduate degree.

-You will study a combination of Computing modules alongside an English module and an Academic Practice module.
 The combination of modules will enable you to develop key skills and understanding in language, study skills, critical thinking and a good understanding of knowledge relevant to Computing.

 Key facts